 * Early in the book, d'Artagnan is given gifts by his father and mother as he sets off for Paris to join the King's Musketeers.
 His father gives him advice to never back down from a challenge or a fight, and always be ready to jump head first into an adventure for glory.
 His mother gives him a recipe for a nigh-miraculous healing salve, and the narration stops to note that he's especially going to need it if he follows his father's advice.

 * D'Artagnan's formal introduction to the Three Musketeers.
 On his very first day in Paris he has managed to offend and make an appointment of honor with all three of them.
 Athos is first up and naturally he has invited the other two to be his seconds.
-The ensuing scene is totally hilarious from D'Artagnan's dry 'your friendship is not founded upon contrasts.'
-To; 'But this is the man I am going to fight!'
-'But not until One.'
-To D'Artagnan drawing his sword with a flourish on all three; 'And so, gentlemen, my apologies and en-garde!'
+The ensuing scene is totally hilarious.
+D'Artagnan's dry "your friendship is not founded upon contrasts", "But this is the man I am going to fight!"
+"But not until one o'clock", and ending with d'Artagnan drawing his sword with a flourish on all three and saying "And so, gentlemen, my apologies and ''en garde''!'

 * Mousqueton's story about his father the highwayman is darkly funny.
 During the war between the Huguenots and the Catholics, Mousqueton's father practiced both religions--when he saw a Catholic walking down the road, he would be filled with protestant zeal and rob the man.
 When he saw a Huguenot, he'd suddenly be overcome with such faith in the Roman Catholic church that he would be compelled to attack the Huguenot.
 This continued for some time, until both a Catholic and a Huguenot he'd robbed before came upon him at the same time, put aside their religious difference, and hanged him from a tree.
 They then boasted about this in a tavern, and were overheard by Mousqueton and his brother--and their father, in his great foresight, raised Mousqueton Catholic and his brother Huguenot, so that after they left the tavern, each brother followed the man opposite their faith and returned the favor.